I guess I’ve always loved data.

 Oh, I’m not the guy that can recite some baseball player’s RBI Percentage from the 1975 season.
 (Those people fascinate me though).

 Because I’ve used it for so long, and because it’s free, I use Google Analytics.
 But before you run out and install it, let me give you one important tip.
 For each website, I recommend you create a unique email address (like a gmail.com email account).
-This account would be how you log in.
-It allows you to easily hand over the reins of the account to someone else, and keeps any other website details private.
+This account will be your log in.
+It allows you to easily hand over the reins of the account to someone else, and keeps any other website’s details private.

-Of couse, I’m happy to help you, by phone or in person.
+As always, I’m happy to help you by phone or in person.
 Just click on the “About” tab, and drop me a line.